Oncology Winter School

 - Excursions (Munich sightseeing tour by bus, Neuschwanstein castle, city of Nuremberg, Dachau concentration camp memorial site)

-- Student residence (single apartment with own bathroom and kitchen)
+- Student residence (single room with ensuite bathroom and kitchen)

 - Medical campus cafeteria vouchers

 Please send us an email if you are interested in the program so that we can provide further details or answer any questions you may have: email@example.com

 We look forward to having you visit us!